therandomstring/syslog-ng/tests/fuzzing/Readme.md

 According to [OWASP](https://owasp.org/www-community/Fuzzing),
 > Fuzz testing or Fuzzing is a Black Box software testing technique, which basically consists in finding implementation bugs using malformed/semi-malformed data injection in an automated fashion.

-Here we take a more white box approach, and try random/semi-random inputs on syslog.ng or its parts.
+Here we take a more white box approach, and try random/semi-random inputs on syslog-ng or its parts.

 ## This is what you will need